 You’ll find yourself making sure you get one of the corner pieces with the maximum amount of caramelized goodness.
 It’s soul food peach cobbler at its finest.

 Make this next time you have a cookout and I PROMISE people will ask for your recipe.
-It’s up to you whether you give them the recipe or swear that your great grandma Mabel SWORE you to never share it with anyone. 🙂
+It’s up to you whether you give them the recipe or swear that your great grandma Mabel made you SWEAR to never share it with anyone.

 Or give it to them with the understanding that you will be eating the best peach cobbler at their next cookout too.
 I think either can be a win/win.

 Love cobbler but want to try a few new flavours, may I recommend my Snickerdoodle Apple Cobbler Recipe with a cinnamon sugar cookie topping or my Easy Cherry Peach Cobbler with cherries and an almond flavoured crust.

 This recipe has been the #1 on my blog for YEARS even with the no good, really bad pictures.
 I am republishing it with nice new photos.
 I hope you enjoy them.

 Southern Peach Cobbler Recipe

 - Preheat oven to 375 degrees.
 Melt butter in a 11X13 baking dish in oven.
 Remove from oven when melted.